MingshiYangUIUC/MLP-Minecraft-Squid-Workshop-Project/README.md

 ### Specs
 - Network RMSE: ~0.006 ticks.

+- The latest network _v01_ is considerably smaller in parameter size, and performs slightly better than _v00_.\
+Networks except the latest version are stored under old_versions subfolder.
+See MLP-Datapack-Squid-Workshop/data/mlp/functions/classes/networks/updatelog.txt for more information.

-- The MLP takes input of size 6, performs 12409 scoreboard operations, and output 1 scalar.
-There are 3 hidden layers with sizes 64, 32, and 16.
+- The MLP takes input of size 6, performs thousands of scoreboard operations, and output 1 scalar.
+There are several hidden layers with varying sizes.
 Hidden layers and output layer have ReLU activation.

 - The first and second inputs are hozirontal and vertical distance components.
 The third, forth and fifth inputs are target's velocity components, defined along 3 axes: axis 1 is projection of distance vector on x-z plane; axis 2 is the y axis; the third axis is the cross product of axis 2 and axis 1.
 The sixth input is distance magnitude divided by 3, which is the arrow's speed.
 The values are scaled up to keep accuracy.